j3soon/speech-to-windows-input/README.md

 ## Side Notes

 Runtime:
+- If the program seems stuck while performing speech recognition, it may be caused by unstable internet or microphone connection.
+Please restart the program.
 - If Unicode characters (e.g., Chinese) cannot be shown correctly, you should set the console font to support Unicode.
 - If you don't want your credit card be accidentally charged, set the Pricing Tier to `Free F0` instead of `Standard F0` (Pay as You Go).
 The free tier has [5 hours audio quota each month](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/), and will not charge you when exceeding the quota limit.